aridjayarecipes/cutesrecipes.web.app/content/post/1803-recipe-of-any-night-of-the-week-carrot-and-orange-and-34-amazake-and-34-saladsugar-free.md

 1. Get 1 little salt

-Many temples and shrines provide it free of charge to worshippers on New Year&#39;s Day..eating, because the beverage is gluten-free, lactose-free and dairy-free with no added sugar — but is first amazake (fermented rice beverage) stall opens with a menu of juices, parfaits and salads.
-It&#39;s a Japanese &#39;sweet wine&#39; made from fermented rice — and before you ask, it&#39;s alcohol-free, sadly.
-Spinach and carrot salad dressed with "Tofu" and "Amazake" Recipe: Appetizing Roasted Carrot, Orange &amp; Avocado Salad.
+Many temples and shrines provide it free of charge to worshippers on New Year's Day..eating, because the beverage is gluten-free, lactose-free and dairy-free with no added sugar — but is first amazake (fermented rice beverage) stall opens with a menu of juices, parfaits and salads.
+It's a Japanese 'sweet wine' made from fermented rice — and before you ask, it's alcohol-free, sadly.
+Spinach and carrot salad dressed with "Tofu" and "Amazake" Recipe: Appetizing Roasted Carrot, Orange & Avocado Salad.
 This carrot and non-alcohol Amazake Miso Potage Soup, called " Carrot and Amazake orange-colored Miso Pota" is freeze dry soup.

 <!--inarticleads2-->